chowdhaj/Programming/Full Stack/README.md

 # Disclaimer
 I am not sponsored by anyone or anything.
 The resources provided above are excellent, and you can obtain them by any means necessary.
 Good luck!

+Minor credits to Rob Vardy for some tutorials and inspiration.